Cherchen Man: Description

 The mummy is an adult male who is believed to have died around 1000 BC and is likely to have been aged around fifty years at the time of his death.
 His height is estimated at 176–178 cm.
-His hair was "reddish brown flecked with grey, framing high cheekbones", he had an aquiline "long nose, full lips and a ginger beard", and was wearing "a red twill tunic" and leggings with a pattern resembling tartan.
-Yellow and purple spiral and sun patterns on the mummy's face have been misidentified as tattoos in some sources; they are actually an ochre paint.
+His hair was "reddish brown flecked with grey, framing high cheekbones", he had an aquiline "long nose, full lips and a ginger beard".